bencwallace/slox/README.md

 ## Conclusion

-Scala is truly an ideal language for implementing an interpreter, taking advantage of both algebraic data structures (representing and processing abstract syntax trees) and objects (for storing and manipulating mutable state, e.g. current parser position).
+Scala is truly an ideal language for implementing an interpreter, taking advantage of both algebraic data structures (for representing and processing abstract syntax trees) and objects (for storing and manipulating mutable state, e.g. current parser position).
-The resulting source is also considerably shorter (some parts of the original source are sufficiently long and repetitive that they are generated using an auxiliary source file, but this is not necessary in Scala).
+The resulting source is also considerably shorter then the original jlox source (some parts of the original source are sufficiently long and repetitive that they are generated using an auxiliary source file, but this is not necessary in Scala).

 ## Misc